 The personal representative is responsible for distributing the settlement funds to the beneficiaries according to Oregon’s wrongful death statute (ORS 30.020).
 Before the funds can be distributed, the court approves the settlement agreement and the proposed distribution of the funds to the eligible beneficiaries.

-Under Oregon law, the personal representative of the decedent’s estate will distribute the wrongful death lawsuit proceeds to the following beneficiaries:
+Under Oregon law, the personal representative of the decedent’s estate distributes the wrongful death lawsuit proceeds to the following beneficiaries:

 The proceeds are divided based on the following types of damages:

-The court will determine the appropriate division of the proceeds among the eligible beneficiaries based on the specific circumstances of each case.
+The court determines the appropriate division of the proceeds among the eligible beneficiaries based on the specific circumstances of each case.

 A wrongful death lawsuit can be emotionally challenging for grieving family members.
-An experienced Oregon wrongful death attorney can help in many ways, including:
+An experienced Oregon wrongful death attorney can help in several ways:

-At Hess Injury Law, our wrongful death attorneys are here to guide you through this difficult time.
-We understand that no amount of money can ever replace your loved one, but we believe that holding the responsible parties accountable and securing financial resources for your family can help ease some of the burdens you face.
+At Hess Injury Law, our wrongful death attorneys understand that no amount of money can ever replace your loved one.
+Holding the responsible parties accountable and securing financial resources for your family can ease some of the burdens you face during a difficult time.

-If you have lost a loved one due to someone else’s negligence or wrongdoing in Oregon, contact Hess Injury Law today for a free, no-obligation consultation.
-Our dedicated team will listen to your story, explain your legal options, and fight to protect your rights and pursue the compensation your family needs to move forward.
+If you’ve lost a family member due to someone else’s negligence in Oregon, contact our office for a free, no-obligation consultation.
+Our team will listen to your story, explain your legal options, and work to pursue the compensation your family needs.

 Disclaimer: The content of this blog is for informational purposes only and does not constitute legal advice.
 It should not be relied upon as a substitute for professional legal counsel.